dodgeblaster/appsync-tested-and-documented/README.md

 ## Unit Tests

 Don't need them!
 Our AppSync app is 100% written in cloudformation.
-No could to test
+No code to test

 ## Integration Tests

 `/api/tests` contains a serverless project, which has a Lambda that will

--   get appsync endpoint and api key from cloudformation outputs ask call
+-   get appsync endpoint and api key from cloudformation outputs sdk call
 -   create a note
 -   get a note
 -   remove a note